Wild Rye Freel Review

 |Inseam Measurement||12 in||13.5 in||11.75 in||13.5 in||11 in|

 Our Analysis and Test Results

 Wild Rye still makes the Freel short, although it no longer comes in the pattern we tested.
-They still come in a variety of fun new patterns and colors, including Wild West, Mustard Poppy, Wild Thing, and Breezy Rye. -May 2021
+They still come in five fun new patterns and colors. -May 2022

 Mountain biking is fun so why can't the shorts be fun, too?
 Wild Rye is a woman-owned company that is making full-featured mountain bike shorts in snazzy patterns that look great and perform well on the bike.

 What is most notable about the Wild Rye Freel is the patterns and colors which stand out from the crowd, making it our top pick for style.
 However this short is no slouch on the bike, with 4-way stretch, excellent pocket placement, and longer inseam making this a mighty fine technical riding short for all your mountain bike adventures.